 You can enter a pause or wait while dialing a number.
-For more information on pauses and waits, see "Creating Pauses and Waits" on page 33.
+For information on using pauses and waits, see "Creating Pauses and Waits" on page 37.

 To create a pause while dialing a phone number:

 - 1 From the keypad, enter the digits you want to occur before the pause. - 2 Press . - 3 Select Insert Pause. - 4 Enter the digits you want to occur after the pause.